• Skip to primary navigation

 Instructions

-• Transfer dal to pressure cooker with chopped vegetable, tomato, turmeric powder, red chili powder, salt and 2 Cups of water.
+• Transfer dal to a pressure cooker with the chopped carrot, pumpkin, bottle gourd, tomato, turmeric powder, red chilli powder, garlic, salt and water.
+Stir to mix.
+Pressure Cook for 3 whistles over medium heat.

-• Cook dal in in the pressure cooker for 2 – 3 whistles on medium to high flame.
 The dal should become soft and mushy.

-Turn off the heat and release the steam from the pressure cooker.
+• Turn off the heat and release the steam manually from the pressure cooker.

 Recipe Notes: